Danillo-Gamezo/Asuka2/README.md

 **If you are going to host the bot on your own machine or on a VPS, I recommend you to remove these line for security reasons.**

 ### For Zeit

+**Zeit is not working with this project.
+I'm trying to figure out why.**

 1. Create an account on [Zeit](https://zeit.co/).
 2. You'll need to set environment key on Zeit.
 I invite you to [download the Zeit CLI](https://zeit.co/download) to do this.